qtrade-exchange/integration-tools/docker/README.md

 For compiled code there should be two docker stages:
  1. The builder stage.
 This should include all necessary build dependencies and compile the binary files
  2. The container image.
-This image should have binaries copied from the builder stage, and files necessary to run those binaries
+This image should have binaries copied from the builder stage, and all dependencies necessary to run those binaries

 The goal of the two stage system is to reduce image size and complexity by not having a bunch of extra packages and build artifacts.
 For uncompiled languages the two-step process step isn't necessary